AndreRatzenberger/fontsy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 A fun interactive ASCII art generator for your terminal that lets you explore, preview, and export text in hundreds of different font styles.
-Fonty was a small exercise in so called "vibe coding" with our own agent framework called Flock.
+Fontsy was a small exercise in so called "vibe coding" with our own agent framework called Flock.

 **Almost everything was written by Flock.**